DeonAqsa/SQL_Project_Course/README.md

 | ЛАНИТ | 2023-10-03 | $400,000 | Git |
 | ЛАНИТ | 2023-10-03 | $400,000 | SVN |

-**Insight:** This top-paying posting (which requires a listed skill) leans toward backend/infrastructure tools — Oracle, Kafka, Linux, Git, and SVN — rather than typical analyst tools like Excel or Tableau.
+**Insight:**  The top-paying posting requires backend and infrastructure skills like Oracle, Kafka, Linux, Git, and SVN, not typical analyst tools like Excel or Tableau.
+This suggests companies pay a premium for Data Analyst roles that overlap with data engineering or system administration, since those skills are harder to find and tend to command higher salaries.

 ---

 ### 3. Most In-Demand Skills
-Finds the skills that appear most frequently across Data Analyst job postings.
+Finds the [skills that appear most frequently](/Project_1_Data_Analyst_Job_Posting/Most_Demand_Skill) across Data Analyst job postings.

 ```sql
 SELECT